 The project considers how to aid growth within all companies we collaborate with as well as protecting and creating jobs within the industry.
 Liverpool has been offered a fantastic opportunity as it is believed the city has the potential and capacity to be national leaders, possibly even European leaders, should the city adopt Industry 4.0 technologies now.

 This is a fantastic and unique opportunity which does not often appear for SMEs, especially as there is no cost incurred for the businesses wanting to join the project.

 The project is backed by a great range of partners, all in their own field of expertise with a strong understanding and current use of Industry 4.0 technologies already.
 These include the University of Liverpool (through its Virtual Engineering Centre), The Science Technology Faculty Council’s Hartree Centre, Sensor City and Liverpool John Moores University (Faculty of the Engineering and Technology).

 The LCR LEP is also working hard to approach local businesses and SMEs within the manufacturing industry to see how the project can help their business as well as how they can get involved today.

-To learn more about the LCR 4.0 project or to even complete an enquiry form, please visit the official website: www.lcr4.uk
+To learn more about the LCR 4.0 project, please visit the official website: www.lcr4.uk